Gogo200202/vencord-plugin-guide/vencord-plugin-guide.md

 ```

 - The `find` value is a unique string to find the module you need to patch.
 It only has to share the module, it doesn't have to be in the exact same function.
-In Patch Helper, there will be a field to check if a certain finder is unique or not
+In Test Patch, there will be a field to check if a certain finder is unique or not
   - If it's unique, the module number should show at the bottom, which means it's safe to use as a finder. **⚠ Do not rely on minified variable names** like `e` or `n` for your finders - those can change at any time and quickly break your patch
   - If it matches multiple modules, a "Multiple matches.
 Please refine your filter" error will be shown
   - If it doesn't have any matches, a "No match.
 Perhaps the module is lazy loaded?" error will be shown.
 A lazy loaded module is a module only loaded when needed, like the contents of context menus.
-If you get the error but are sure your patch works, load the code by doing whatever triggers your patch, and then go back to Patch Helper
+If you get the error but are sure your patch works, load the code by doing whatever triggers your patch, and then go back to Test Patch

 - Within `replacement`, `match` is a regex which matches the relevant part of discord's code that you want to replace, and `replace` is the value to replace your match with.
   - You might've noticed some special groups used in the match, like `$1` and especially `\i`.
-You can see the meaning of those in the Cheat Sheet present in Patch Helper.
+You can see the meaning of those in the Cheat Sheet present in Test Patch.

 I've left a few regex resources in the [Additional resources](#regular-expressions) section